 Scholarly vs Voguish phrasing

-- We get to deeply apprehend the composer’s music idiosyncrasies, compared to other composers of her era.
+We get to deeply apprehend the composer’s music idiosyncrasies, compared to other composers of his/her era.

-- If the composer is a pianist herself, that’s all the better; usually they “know” what they are doing pianistically, thus, by following their instructions we not only learn about their style but incidentally, we also improve our technique.
+If the composer is a pianist herself, that’s all the better; usually they “know” what they are doing pianistically, thus, by following their instructions we not only learn about their style but, incidentally, we also improve our own technique.

-, and our performance is perfect musically, (rhythmically, melodically, technically, etc.) that doesn’t mean that this is the way Beethoven wanted to communicate this particular piece.
+If, for instance, we choose to play the third movement of Beethoven’s Tempest sonata in staccatissimo, and our performance is perfect musically, (rhythmically, melodically, technically, etc.) that doesn’t mean that this is the way Beethoven wanted to communicate this piece.
 Technical proficiency and understanding of intended musical phrasing do not always overlap.
-Final Thoughts

 To complete this article I will just say, that even though voguish or experimental phrasing can indeed improve our technique, we should always strive to do the accepted phrasing of the time of performing.
 If available, using the composer’s own phrasing is paramount.